kylebystrom/pawpyseed/README.md

 * Project point defect levels onto bulk valence and conduction bands
 * Convenient pycdt interface
+* Perturbation-extrapolation correction for point defect calculations
+* Read noncollinear pseudo wavefunctions and construct all-electron wavefunctions (no overlap operator evaluation for noncollinear data)

 ### Future Functionality

 * Localize orbitals with SCDM-k
 * Atomic Hartree Fock and GGA DFT database for use in charge corrections and other applications
-* Read noncollinear pseudowavefunctions
-* Convert PAW wavefunctions to NC wavefunctions
-(for use in GW calculations)
+* Convert PAW wavefunctions to NC wavefunctions (for use in GW calculations)
-* Perturbative charge corrections
-* Read pseudopotential, atomic charge density, and other POTCAR data
-* Perform general operator
-expectation values on full wavefunctions
+* Perform general operator expectation values on all-electron wavefunctions

 ## Acknowledgments